saramagdits/recipe-box/README.md

-# recipe-box
+# Recipe Box
 Collect and store your favorite recipes in this simple app.
-[Loading from Heroku may be slow]
+[Loading from Heroku may be slow].

-# Let Us Lettuce

-A simple app with the objective of showing the user what produce is in season for them, as well as pairing them with recipes which take advantage of this seasonality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites